robusta-dev/robusta/docs/setup-robusta/alertsui.rst

-Disable Default Alert Rules
+Disable Default Prometheus Alert Rules
 ********************************************

-To avoid duplication of alerts, you must disable the default Kube Prometheus Stack alerts.
+Since Robusta creates new PrometheusRule custom resources, you must disable the default Kube Prometheus Stack alerts to avoid duplication of alerts.

 Add the following config to your ``generated_values.yaml``.

 .. code-block:: yaml